jurisprudence

 Did you know?

 "For a farewell to our jurisprudent, I wish unto him the gladsome light of jurisprudence…."
-With this valedictory to English jurist Sir Thomas Littleton, another jurist, Sir Edward Coke, welcomed two new words into English.
-In 1628, his jurisprudence meant "knowledge of or skill in law," a now archaic sense that reflects the meaning of the word's root.
-Jurisprudence goes back to Latin prudentia juris (literally "skill in law"), from which was derived the Late Latin formation jurisprudentia, and subsequently the English word.
-The noun jurisprudent means "one skilled in law"—in other words, a jurist.
+With this farewell to English jurist Sir Thomas Littleton, another jurist named Sir Edward Coke welcomed two new words into English.
+In 1628, his jurisprudence meant "knowledge of or skill in law," a now-archaic sense that reflects the meaning of the word's root.
+Jurisprudence goes back to the Latin phrase prudentia juris (literally "skill in law"), from which came the Late Latin formation jurisprudentia, and subsequently the English word.
+The noun jurisprudent means "one skilled in law"—in other words, a jurist or a judge.
 There's also jurisprude, a somewhat rare 20th-century back-formation created from jurisprudence with influence from prude.
-It means "one who makes ostentatious show of jurisprudential learning."
+It means "one who makes a showy display of jurisprudential learning."

 Examples of jurisprudence in a Sentence